ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.6.4 =
+* Fixed issue with broken link checker only reporting first error

 = 6.6.3 =
 * Renamed ll_write_log function to linklibrary_write_log function to avoid potential conflicts with other plugins.